 China is critical to the global economy and flow of goods across the world.
-Port Technology International (PTI) has asked: what are the top ports in China?
+PTI has asked: what are the top ports in China?

 In 2001 only one of the ports listed below would have it into the world’s top five ports.
 Those that featured in the top 10 jostled for space with many of the major ports of Europe and North America.

 Its current domination of the port sector is undoubtedly the major story of the 21st century so far.

 Today, China’s ports are an indispensable part of the country’s Belt and Road Initiative (BRI), a $1 trillion project to redesign global trade.